Who must file evidence of financial responsibility?

 What must a school do to file evidence of financial responsibility?

-The school must obtain a continuous corporate surety bond payable to the State of Iowa in the amount of $50,000*.
+The school must obtain or renew a continuous corporate surety bond payable to the State of Iowa in the amount of $50,000*.

 - Renewal applicants - A school must submit documentation substantiating that the school’s bond remains current.
 This documentation could be, for example, a Continuation Certificate that some insurers issue or an annual premium payment receipt that extends the bond's coverage through the present day.